meteor/react-tutorial/tutorial/simple-todos/01-creating-app.md

 ---
-title: 1 - Creating the app
+title: "1: Creating the app"
 ---

 In this tutorial we will build a simple to-do tasks app using [React](https://reactjs.org) with the Meteor platform.
 Meteor works out-of-the-box with several other frameworks like [Blaze](https://guide.meteor.com/blaze.html), [Angular](https://guide.meteor.com/angular.html) and [Vue](https://guide.meteor.com/vue.html).

-## Step 1.1: Create Meteor Project
+## 1.1: Create Meteor Project

 First we need to install Meteor and the easiest way to setup Meteor with React is by using the command: